VladimirKrivoshein/VladimirKrivoshein/README.md

 ### Computer vision
 *Network supermarket "Bread and salt" introduces a computer vision system for processing photos of customers.
 Photofixing in the checkout area will help determine the age of customers to:*

-*- analyze purchases and offer products that may interest customers of this age group;
+- *analyze purchases and offer products that may interest customers of this age group;*
-- monitor the integrity of cashiers when selling alcohol.*
+- *monitor the integrity of cashiers when selling alcohol.*

 ## Project_final
 ### Выпускной проект